totalhack/zillion/README.md

 ### FormulaMetrics

-In our example above our config included a formula-based metric called "rpl", which is simply revenue / leads.
-FormulaMetrics combine other metrics and/or dimensions to calculate a new metric at the Combined Layer of querying.
+In our example above our config included a formula-based metric called "rpl", which is simply `revenue / leads`. `FormulaMetrics` combine other metrics and/or dimensions to calculate a new metric at the Combined Layer of querying.
 The syntax must match your Combined Layer database, which is SQLite in our example.